January 20, 2015

 Dear Faculty and Staff,

-With another tax season rapidly approaching, other institutions, which have had similar issues, tell us that there will likely be further use of personal information that was previously obtained.
-In anticipation of this, here is a compilation of resources that will proactively inform and help you protect your data:
+All evidence points to the fact that this is not an ongoing issue of access to a university system.
+With another tax season upon us, other institutions, which have had similar issues, tell us that there will likely be further use of personal information that was previously obtained.
+If you did not read the Dec.
+11 email, I encourage you to do so.

 Senior Vice President for Administration and Financial Services